About the basics of voltage measurement

 How to measure high voltage (1000 V or more)

 When measuring a high voltage of 1000 V or higher, you cannot measure it directly with a standard measuring instrument.
-High voltage has so much energy that it destroys standard measuring instruments.
-There is also a risk of electric discharge, and you must take an electric shock, so take great care.
+High voltage carries sufficient energy to damage or destroy standard measuring instruments.
+Furthermore, the risk of electric discharge poses a severe shock hazard, necessitating extreme caution.

-The basic idea of high-voltage measurement is to "connect a device with a high resistance value in series to the outside of the measuring instrument."
+The fundamental principle of high-voltage measurement is to connect a high-value resistor in series with the measuring instrument.
 The voltage across the series of resistances is proportional to the magnitude of each resistance according to Ohm's law.
 The voltage applied to the voltmeter will be distributed if you connect a voltmeter and a high resistance in series.

 The voltage divider (high voltage divider)